saadmahboob/Win32.BitBlaster/README.md

 ## Analysis and Modification of Win32.CoinStealer

---- note to self, this needs to be updated to include bitblaster code

 ### Introduction

 Trojan.Win32.CoinStealer.i and Trojan.OSX.Coinstealer.a are Bitcoin wallet stealing trojans that appear to be a desktop interface to MtGox, the world's former largest Bitcoin exchange.
 They originated in a [torrent](https://thepiratebay.se/torrent/9732163/2014_Mt._Gox_Leak) containing stolen data from the site.
 It wasn't long until forum posts appeared by curious downloaders who discovered the wallet stealing capability of the executables.